Darwish-md/TryHackMe/Linux.md

   + reverse order: `-r`
   + sort numerically: `-n`

+- shred: it is used to overwrite the specified file repeatedly so it would be hard to recover.
+- we have the variable `$HISTSIZE` which points to the terminal history, we can `export HISTSIZE=0` to stop recording commands executed.
 ## Notes
 - `sudo !!`: executes the previous command with root privilege.
 - The operator & allows us to execute commands in the background.